Lab 6: Applying Functional Programming with Purrr to Models

 Click here for hint

-Recall which function took a dataset from “wide”- to “long”-format and also the three parameters of interest for that function is cols, names_to and values_to.
-If you look at my example, you will see that the columns we have pivotted have types <chr> and <dbl>, these will map to the names_to- and values_to-parameters respectively.
+Recall which function took a dataset from “wide” to “long” format and also the three parameters of interest for that function is cols, names_to and values_to.
+If you look at my example, you will see that the columns we have pivoted have types <chr> and <dbl>, these will map to the names_to and values_to parameters respectively.
 The cols can be used with the so-called “helper-functions”, that we have previously talked about.
-If you look at the gene-columns in the data, all the genes starts with a “g”, so we can use the helper functions starts_with() and then give the argument “g” to the match-parameter
+If you look at the gene-columns in the data, all the genes starts with a “g”, so we can use the helper functions starts_with() and then give the argument “g” to the match parameter

-The reason we want the “long” version of the data set is, that now we have ALL the genes defined in ONE gene-column.
-This means that we can use the group_by()-function to work per gene without looping (Recall: Don’t loop, only func!).
+The reason we want the “long” version of the data set is, that now we have ALL the genes defined in ONE gene column.
+This means that we can use group_by() to work per gene without looping (Recall: Don’t loop, only func!).

 Now: